ooddle

 Slow the Day Before You Slow the Bedroom

 You cannot go from a frantic afternoon directly into intimate connection.
+The body cannot context-switch that fast.
 Build a transition window.
-Walk, cook, breathe, talk.
+Walk, cook, breathe, talk about anything not logistical.
+Even thirty minutes of decompression makes a real difference.

 Restore Touch That Is Not Goal-Oriented

-Hand holding, long hugs, a shoulder rub on the couch.
-Non-sexual touch rebuilds the safety circuits desire depends on.
+Hand holding, long hugs, a shoulder rub on the couch, slow kisses without an agenda.
+Non-sexual touch rebuilds the safety and connection circuits that desire depends on.
+When every touch is pre-loaded with expectation, both partners brace.
+Safe touch first.
+Desire follows.

 Sleep Like Your Libido Depends on It